Lokeshloks-1999/Software_Engineering-Principle_Assignment_3/Actionable_Requirement.md

 **Purpose:**
 The client is worried that the AI might generate or respond to harmful or inappropriate messages.
 To prevent this, we will build a content moderation system that can detect and stop such content before it reaches or is processed by the AI.

+**Implementation Strategy:**
+- Use AI (NLP models) to detect bad or sensitive language.
+- Add rules to block or flag harmful content.
+- Show users feedback when their message gets flagged.